verb (lets, letting; past and past participle let)

 - see slip1.

-- A game or set of circumstances in which one behaves as though a fictional or unreal situation were a real one.More example sentences
+- A game or situation in which one behaves as though a fictional or unreal situation is a real one: a crazy and possibly dangerous game of let’s pretendMore example sentences

 - But standing in a parking lot today I suddenly felt home, and everything I'd experienced since I left felt like a big game of let's pretend.

 - Of course his repentance is another game of let's pretend, momentarily seeming true under the spell of Handel's music.